earthcube/geocodes/docs/production/creatingProductionConfigs.md

 This example is using geocodes-dev.earthcube.org Should this be an actual production configuration, the names need to be changed to protect the innocent

+Fragements from production configs for cribbing are [in production_configs.md](production_configs.md):

 ## Overview
 1. Setup Datastores
 2. install glcon